home-assistant/home-assistant.io/source/_integrations/gpsd.markdown

 ---
-title: "GPSD"
+title: GPSD
-description: "Instructions on how to integrate GPSD into Home Assistant."
+description: Instructions on how to integrate GPSD into Home Assistant.
 logo: gpsd.png
 ha_category:
   - Utility